Santer-Poos II Government: Background

+Reshuffle

 The government was reshuffled on 9 December 1992 after René Steichen was appointed to the European Commission.
 Marie-Josée Jacobs took over the portfolios of Agriculture and Cultural Affairs.

 Foreign policy

 In the European integration process, Luxembourg saw itself as both a mediator and a builder.
 When the Single Market came into force on 1 January 1993, this opened new perspectives for the Luxembourgish economy, which depended almost entirely on foreign markets.
 However, economic integration also presented dangers.
 During EC negotiations, the Luxembourgish government opposed a harmonisation of indirect taxation, which would have been harmful to cross-border trade; and also opposed a withholding tax, which would have seen capital flee from the Luxembourg financial centre.

 The question of the seat of European institutions played a major role in the essential interests of the Grand-Duchy.
 In the decision of Edinburgh on 12 December 1992, the government succeeded in making permanent the establishment in Luxembourg of those organs and services which had until then been there provisionally.
 It also managed to obtain the headquarters of the Translation Centre for the Bodies of the European Union, and that of the Court of First Instance.
 Apart from European integration, the key elements of the government's foreign policy were promotion of foreign trade, attracting investments, and development aid.